Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

-Using performance data from numerical simulations of aluminum smelter operations, as well as existing literature on the shutdown, restart processes, and costs of real-world aluminum smelters, we developed a reduced-order model that represents the key characteristics of aluminum electrolytic cell temperature constraints and restart costs (see Supplementary note 3 for more details).
+The flexibility value of aluminum smelting and its resulting operational patterns are governed by the physical constraints of the smelting process, specifically the extent to which individual potlines can adjust their power consumption and the technical difficulty associated with complete shutdowns and restarts.
+Using performance data from numerical simulations of aluminum smelter operations, as well as existing literature on the shutdown, restart processes, and costs of real-world aluminum smelters, we developed a reduced-order model that represents the key characteristics of aluminum electrolytic cell temperature constraints and restart costs (see Supplementary Note 3 for more details).
 However, the cost uncertainty is large because there are few historical cases of aluminum smelters being restarted.
+Thus, we evaluated four comparative scenarios:

+Low: Based on the traditional understanding of the aluminum smelting process, potlines must operate stably with almost no power adjustment capability except for a complete shutdown.
+Restart costs are based on historical high-cost reports.

+Mid (Core Scenario): Based on recent observations in cases such as Yunnan, China, smelters can reduce the operating power of individual potlines by 10\% without significant modifications.
+Restart costs are also derived from reported values in these Chinese cases.

-Thus, we evaluated three comparative scenarios: Low: No progress has been made in improving smelter operational flexibility, and restart costs from historical high-cost reports are being used.
-High: New technologies and methods have significantly improved smelter operational flexibility, and restart costs have dropped substantially.
+High: New technologies and methods significantly improve smelter operational flexibility, allowing for power reductions of up to 30\% and substantially lower restart costs.
 This represents the goal of ongoing research, development, and demonstration efforts to enhance smelter-grid interaction~\citep{lukin_reduction_2016}.

 Un-constrained: This is an idealized scenario that disregards the temperature constraints, startup/shutdown constraints, and restart costs of potlines.
 It only considers rated power constraints, and the value of grid interaction in this scenario represents the theoretical maximum.